dogtools/dog/DOGFILE_SPEC.md

-# Dogfile Format Reference
+# Dogfile Soec

 This is a work in progress, almost none of this is implemented in `dog` yet.
-This document is a draft of the Dogfile format.
+This document is a draft of the Dogfile Spec.

 [dog](https://github.com/xsb/dog) is a command line application that executes tasks.
 It's the first tool that uses Dogfiles and is developed at the same time as the Dogfile format itself.